MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-endpoints-vdi.md

 For more information, follow the guidance in [Deployment guide for Microsoft Defender Antivirus in a Virtual Desktop Infrastructure (VDI) environment](/microsoft-365/security/defender-endpoint/deployment-vdi-microsoft-defender-antivirus).

    > [!NOTE]
-   > If you have onboarded the master image of your VDI environment (SENSE service is running), then you must offboard and clear some data before putting the image back into production.
+   > If you have onboarded the primary image of your VDI environment (SENSE service is running), then you must offboard and clear some data before putting the image back into production.
    > 1. Ensure the sensor is stopped by running the command below in a CMD window:
    >  ```console
    >  sc query sense